love2d-community/awesome-love2d/README.md

 ## Input
 *Input & Binding Libraries*

+* [baton](https://github.com/tesselode/baton) -  Input library for LÖVE that bridges the gap between keyboard and gamepad controls
 * [boipushy](https://github.com/adonaac/boipushy) - A simple and easy to use input handler
 * [tactile](https://github.com/tesselode/tactile) - A straightforward and flexible input library